MARSB’s Native Species Lists for the Mid-Atlantic

 The Broad subset is a rich mix of taxa with high biodiversity for that particular habitat type.
 It encompasses a variety of different families and phenologies, comprising an optimal mix for herbaceous restoration planting, were cost and availability not an obstacle.

 The Basic subset includes what we consider the most essential taxa of the Broad subset.
-It provides ecological function in a basic structure to which complementary plants can later be added.
+It provides ecological function in a basic structure to which complementary plants can later be added, or added where budgets allow for their generally limited, custom production.
 Basic subsets are composed of more than just statewide priority taxa (see below), acknowledging that ecoregional variations in taxa composition are widespread.

 • The State Priority Lists are MARSB’s first-tier recommendations for wide-scale commercial production and consist of taxa selected from among the ecoregional lists for their broad distribution within state boundaries.
-Our intention with the Priority lists is to build consensus among growers and end users on important taxa and thus enhance availability of those taxa.
+Our intention with the Priority Lists is to stimulate discussion and build consensus among growers and end users on the most critical taxa for large scale, sustained production, and thus enhance availability of these taxa.
 These lists do not include every taxon that could or should be put into commercial production, and in some instances include taxa that will require a more experienced, specialized grower for production.

 Taxa included in a respective state’s priority list are documented in at least 75% of the state’s ecoregions and are not rare, threatened, or endangered.